 Internet of Things Apocalypse

-It’s projected to be in full operation by 2020 and yet here we are, already dealing infected with IoT devices as the value for real time data increases.
+It’s projected to be in full operation by 2020 and yet here we are already dealing infected with IoT devices as the value for real-time data increases.
 It’s a malware called Mirai.
-It doesn’t infect computers and smartphones, but smart lights, DVRs, security cameras, appliances and the likes that do not have operating system for passwords and antivirus.
-Once infected with Mirai, computers go on search the internet for unsecured IoT devices and then use known default usernames and passwords to login to infect them.
+It doesn’t infect computers and smartphones, but smart lights, DVRs, security cameras, appliances, and the likes that do not have an operating system for passwords and antivirus.
+Once infected with Mirai, computers go on to search the internet for unsecured IoT devices and then use known default usernames and passwords to log in to infect them.
 Pretty much how zombies spread infection, right?

 Tip: Immediately change the default username and password when installing a device on the internet, and passwords should be unique for every device once connected to the internet.
 While at it, also put up the latest software updates because prevention is better than cure.
 You get the drill.

 Tip: Be mindful of the email content.
 If it’s poorly worded and the offer is too good to be true, then that’s a red signal right there.
-Always counter check.
+Always counter-check.
 Call the agency or company as sometimes these phishing scams make use of names similar to that of large reputable corporations.
-You can also make use of managed IT services for a team of experts to look after your interests.
+You can also make use of for a team of experts to look after your interests.

 Into the Spotlight